Challenges M&E companies face today – Part III

 Acquiring technology is a long-term investment.
-Having technology where features and functionalities can be added or removed without losing any information or costing any time to the organisation is strategic and what forward-thinking technology like LAPIS offers.
+Having technology where features and functionalities can be added or removed without losing any information or costing any time to the organization is strategic and what forward-thinking technology like LAPIS offers.

 The best solutions have everything within a single system making them capable of handling multiple content types and formats, tasks, workflows and processes.
-LAPIS achieves this goal by simplifying processes for the good of the organisation as a whole, thereby allowing people to be more creative and do what they do best.
+Profuz LAPIS achieves this goal by simplifying processes for the good of the organization as a whole, thereby allowing people to be more creative and do what they do best.
 It’s a WIN-WIN solution.

 It is inspiring to see large media firms such as Belgium’s largest production company Videohouse, adopt our SubtitleNEXT platform.
 Look out for our recent article on The History of SubtitleNEXT to find out more.